YopDude/speedrun-wiki-sync/README.md

 ### Automatic de-duplication

-When dropped query variables cause multiple combinations to collapse into the same category, duplicate mapping entries are automatically skipped.
+If dropping query variables causes multiple mappings to collapse into the same category, duplicates are automatically skipped.

-Two entries are considered identical if they share:
+Entries are considered identical if they share:

 - section
-- wiki category label
+- wiki label
 - game
 - category ID
 - query variables

+---

 ## License

-Creative Commons Attribution–NonCommercial 4.0 International (CC BY‑NC 4.0)
+Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0)

-Free for non‑commercial use, modification, and sharing.
+Free for non-commercial use, modification, and sharing.

----